Dominion Energy’s Proposed Changes to “Net Metering” Would Undercut Small-Scale Solar

 Net Metering is a Critical Piece to a More Distributed Energy System

-We believe small-scale, distributed solar, like on rooftops, parking lots, brownfields and dual-use agrivoltaics, must be part of Virginia’s energy picture, especially because they help protect our working farmland and open spaces while also bringing clean energy to the grid much faster than large-scale solar.
+We believe small-scale, distributed solar, like on rooftops, parking lots, brownfields and dual-use agrivoltaics, must be a greater part of Virginia’s energy future.
+These projects help protect our working farmland and open spaces while also bringing clean energy to the grid much faster than large-scale energy generation.
+Cumulatively, these projects also mitigate transmission line impacts and the need for expensive new energy generation – that we all pay for through our utility bills.

 Net metering is a billing arrangement whereby rooftop solar owners who produce more energy than they use, receive a 1:1 credit on their electric bill for excess energy that is sent back to the grid [see below for more on how this works].
 It is the fundamental billing structure that makes small-scale solar economically viable for homeowners, farmers and businesses.